-If you’re struggling with how to stop being jealous and controlling, it’s likely your mindset is holding you back.
+If you’re struggling with how to stop being jealous of others, it’s likely your mindset is holding you back.
 To uproot jealousy, take a close look at your thought patterns.
-If you’re overwhelmed by jealousy, are you perceiving the other person clearly – their strengths and contributions to the relationship, as well as their weaknesses?
+If you’re overwhelmed by jealousy, are you perceiving the other person clearly?
+Their strengths and contributions to the relationship, as well as their weaknesses?
 If you find yourself blaming the other person or seeing them in all-or-nothing or black-and-white terms, it’s likely your imbalanced thinking is distorting the relationship.
 Commit to transforming your thinking, and you’re on your way to overcoming jealousy.

 4. Practice compassion

 Jealousy often masks self-contempt, and we project our fears and insecurities onto others.
 And compassion – the antidote to shame and jealousy – is like a well.
 You can’t give others water if your well is dry.
 When you catch yourself self-criticizing or catastrophizing, take a step back and apply self-compassion.
 Rather than attacking the other person with questions, adopt an attitude of curiosity so you can get to know them as they are.
-As you work to discover what’s driving your insecurities, you’ll better understand how to stop being jealous and insecure.
+As you work to discover what’s driving your insecurities, you’ll better understand how to not be jealous of others.

 5. Focus on your strengths

 Ruminating on your weaknesses is a surefire way to amplify the jealousy whispering in your ear.
-To quiet the voice of envy and learn how to stop being jealous, introduce another voice: Your inner cheerleader.
-Think of a time you felt proud of yourself, and let yourself relive those feelings.
-What strengths did you bring to the table, and how did they contribute to your success?
+This is not ideal when you’re learning how to stop being jealous of others’ success.
+To quiet the voice of envy and learn how to stop being jealous, introduce another voice: your inner cheerleader.
+Think of a time you felt proud of yourself and relive those feelings.
+What strengths did you bring to the table and how did they contribute to your success?
 Make a list of your skills and talents.
 Proactively focusing on your positive traits builds your self-esteem so you’re able to engage others without insecurity.

 6. Find commonalities

-If you find yourself asking how to stop being jealous and controlling around a specific person, build camaraderie with them.
-Seek out traits you share with that person, and realize that the other person isn’t perfect either.
+If you find yourself asking how to stop being jealous of others, build camaraderie with them.
+Seek out traits you share with a person you feel jealous of, and realize that the other person isn’t perfect either.
 Envy and insecurity are universal, so your “nemesis” is guaranteed to have weaknesses, whether or not they’re obvious.
 By finding common ground, you humanize the other person so you’re able to relate to them on equal footing.